Why publish the schema

 transaction_lines · linked_txns · journal_lines · transaction_index

-Materialized at capture time so reviewers don't have to recompute them: open AR/AP with aging, duplicate clusters, full source-system report payloads, the migration-plan workspace, and the source-system audit log.
+Materialized at capture time so reviewers don't have to recompute them: open AR/AP with aging, duplicate clusters, full source-system report payloads, and the migration-plan workspace.

 • Full-text search — 3 virtual tables